gruntjs/grunt-docs/Inside-Tasks.md

 ```

 ### this.requires
-If one task depends on the successful completion of another task (or tasks), this method can be used to force grunt to abort if the other task didn't run, or if the other task failed.
+If one task depends on the successful completion of another task (or tasks), this method can be used to force Grunt to abort if the other task didn't run, or if the other task failed.
 The tasks list can be an array of task names or individual task names, as arguments.

 Note that this won't actually run the specified task(s), it will just fail the current task if they haven't already run successfully.